enkaskal/enkaskal.github.io/_posts/2016-06-08-must-see-movies-of-all-time.md

 description: "It’s intern season again, and found myself compiling a list of must see movies"
 keywords: "mustsee movies Star Wars StarWars Film"
 ---
-#### it’s intern season again and found myself compiling a list of must see movies. here’s what i came up with for my first draft. i welcome comments, suggestions, discussion. ####
+It’s intern season again, and we found ourselves compiling a list of must see movies...
+Here’s what we came up as a first draft.

+We welcome comments, suggestions, discussion.

  * sneakers
  * spy game